-One of the most widespread and abundant of the dragonflies in Britain and Ireland, the Common Red Darter (also referred to as simply the Common Darter) is an insect of shallow lakes, small ponds and other still or very slow flowing water.
-In Britain this is one of our smaller dragoflies, with a typical body length of 40mm.
-A mature male is shown in the picture above.
+One of the most widespread and abundant of the dragonflies in Britain and Ireland, the Common Red Darter is sometimes referred to as simply the Common Darter.

 There are about forty species of dragonflies and damselflies in the British Isles, although some are now quite rare and hardly ever seen.

 This page includes pictures kindly contributed by James Wainscoat.